 If you are searching for free things to do in Alicante you’ll be pleased to know that museums have free entry on Sundays.

 A must on your list of things to see in Alicante is, in our opinion, the best park in Alicante!
 This palm tree park is located just outside of the city centre.
 It´s a peaceful place, with man-made lakes and waterfalls, as well as play parks for the kids, picnic areas, and of course a lot of palm trees.

 The paths lead you on nice walk around the park, over bridges, and even behind the waterfall.
 There´s a small bar in the centre serving snack, drinks, and ice creams, with a picnic area next to it.
 The park has free entry, plus free parking on the road outside.

 Before you leave, make sure you get some tapas or paella!
 The old town is home to some great bars and restaurants, tucked away in the back streets.
 There are also some lovely seafood restaurants along the beach front.

 To experience traditional Spanish tapas like a local you can join an Alicante Tapas Tour where you’ll have chance to sample different tapas and drinks.

 If you´re not a fan of seafood or paella, there are lots of Italian restaurants, burger restaurants, and lots more all around the city.

-One of the best ways to explore Alicante is on foot, and what better way to see the best sights than being shown around by a local on a Free Walking Tour of Alicante.
+One of the best ways to explore Alicante is on foot, and what better way to see the best sightseeing in Alicante city centre than being shown around by an experienced local on a Free Walking Tour of Alicante.

 Oh, and as we mentioned already, it’s free – you just pay the amount you think is appropriate at the end of the tour.

-Visit Get Your Guide to book tickets, tours, and experiences in Alicante.
+Visit Get Your Guide to book tickets, tours, experiences, and activities in Alicante.